Race #6 in the Michigan Multi-Sport Series

 Opens – 6:15 a.m.

-No friends or family members allowed in the transition area for any reason.
-The race director and race officials will close the transition area 30-45 minutes before race start to ensure all athletes are at the starting area for mandatory course meeting and announcements.
+No friends or family members are allowed in the transition area for any reason.
+The race director and race officials will close the transition area 30-45 minutes before the race start to ensure all athletes are at the starting area for mandatory course meeting and announcements.
 Once the transition area is closed, you will NOT be permitted back in before the race starts.
 Family/Friends will not be permitted in for any reason at any time throughout the event.

 When the last cyclist is off the course and has headed out for the run.
 This time is variable and we will make announcements at the event when the transition area is ready to re-open.